faunists/deal-go/README.md

 ### Contract file

-After that you need to write the contract that should be respected, the contract is written as a JSON file.
+After that you need to write the contract that should be respected, the contract file can be written using a JSON or YAML file.
 You can set both, Success and Failures cases:
 ```json
 {